cattle-ops/terraform-aws-gitlab-runner/README.md

 agent_tags = merge(local.my_tags, map("Name", "Gitlab Runner Agent"))
 ```

-The runner support 3 main scenario's:
+The runner supports 3 main scenarios:

 ### GitLab CI docker-machine runner - one runner agent

 In this scenario the runner agent is running on a single EC2 node and runners are created by [docker machine](https://docs.gitlab.com/runner/configuration/autoscale.html) using spot instances.
-Runners will scale automatically based on configuration.
-The module creates by default a S3 cache that is shared cross runners (spot instances).
+Runners will scale automatically based on the configuration.
+The module creates a S3 cache by default, which is shared across runners (spot instances).

 ![runners-default](https://github.com/npalm/assets/raw/master/images/terraform-aws-gitlab-runner/runner-default.png)

 ### GitLab CI docker-machine runner - multiple runner agents

 In this scenario the multiple runner agents can be created with different configuration by instantiating the module multiple times.
-Runners will scale automatically based on configuration.
-The S3 cache can be shared cross runners by managing the cache outside the module.
+Runners will scale automatically based on the configuration.
+The S3 cache can be shared across runners by managing the cache outside of the module.

 ![runners-cache](https://github.com/npalm/assets/raw/master/images/terraform-aws-gitlab-runner/runner-cache.png)